omarbelkady/ReactJS/CSS_Files/README.md

 3. % is used for responsive design
 4. vh means viewport height and vw means viewport width... used for specific portions of the screen

+#### CSS Units Broken Down

+- px
+    - absolute
+    - avoid using for font-sizes
+    - use for minor details(e.g. border and shadow)
+    - size is fixed
+    - NOT Responsive
+    - overrides the user's browser preferences

+- %
+    - relative
+    - use when wanting to deal with layouts and width and height
+    - e.g. links on a navigation bar, images within a div, etc.

+- em
+    - relative
+    - use when wanting to deal with the size of your font
+    - && margin/padding
+    - use when you want to make adjustments to margin/padding
+    - ...based element font-size
+    - parent font size

+- rem
+    - relative
+    - use when wanting to deal with font-size and margin/padding
+    - more consistent than em
+    - relative to the root html

+- vw/vh
+    - relative
+    - 100vw means full width of the screen
+    - use when dealing with bigger layouts i.e. backgrounds
+    - use when wanting to make your website responsive

+- ch
+    - relative
+    - rel to the width of a paragraph
+    - general good ux: 45-70 chars per column

 #### Absolute Units
 -  Fixed and length expressed is what is displayed
 - Not Recommended